JanHerca/urantiapedia/output/wikijs/en/article/The_Mighty_Messenger/The_Mighty_Messenger_1997_Fall.md

 ## List Your Events

 A “Current Events” section of the website is available for you to promote local conferences and even study group events in your area.
 Send announcements to [dkantor@ubfellowship.org](mailto:dkantor@ubfellowship.org) and find them published at [http://urantia-book.org/news/](https://archive.urantiabook.org/news/).
 Articles from the Mighty Messenger may also be found at this address.

+_David Kantor_, Website Coordinator

+To “go forth and teach all nations in the name of the Father and of the Son and of the Holy Spirit” was a biblical admonition but one which The Fellowship has taken on as its responsibility as well.

+And why not?
+Consider the import of _The Urantia Book_ as a revelation of epochal significance.
+Dare we simply bathe in its magnificence and say, “We got ours, who cares about where you get yours?”
+Of course not!

+Let me make a flat-out statement.
+The Fellowship is an organization that is dedicated to promulgating _The Urantia Book_ and its distribution, as well as its spiritual and social support systems.
+As a result of this dedication and in response to the needs of its readership, the Fellowship seeks and certainly hopes to find your support as well.

+It's the time of year when giving is so much a part of the season, a season which reflects the generosity and love from our Father who has given us life and meaning.
+Won't you please help us in our mission and give as generously as you can?
+Thank you.

+_Joseph Liszka_, Chair, Finance Committee

 ## External Links